-Publishers with unique, must-read material and a well-heeled audience can charge readers.
-They sell subscriptions and build paywalls showing hints of tempting stories that non-customers can’t read.
+Commercial publishers with unique, must-read material and a well-heeled audience can charge readers.
+They sell subscriptions and build paywalls.

-Everyone else has to rely on advertising revenue or deliberately run online publishing at a loss.
+Everyone else either has to rely on advertising revenue.

 That’s where the problems start: online advertising doesn’t work well for most publishers.

 The money earned each time a reader sees an ad is tiny.
 So tiny that, in the normal run, only publishers with huge reader numbers or those offering reliable, lucrative specialist audiences are profitable.

 You could have millions of readers each month yet struggle to earn enough to pay for editorial staff.

 Online advertising is often ineffective.
 Readers are either blind to online ads or they make a conscious choice to ignore them.
 I

 t doesn’t matter which, the net effect is the same.

 To get around reader blindness publishers resort to ever shriller, in-your-face techniques.
 Ads with loud blaring sound tracks, ideas borrowed from commercial radio.
 TV-style ads.